whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## When you think you are done

-1. Update Clover, kexts, and efi files.
+1. Update Clover, kexts, and efi files, but make sure to delete VoodooInput.kext inside VoodooPS2Controller.kext.
 2. Backup your /L*/E* by copying them to the system EFI partition and/or installation USB EFI partition.

 ## Other things